Polynomials for Crystal Frameworks and the Rigid Unit Mode Spectrum: Determinations of RUM spectra.

+As we have already remarked, the two-dimensional crystal framework motion implied by Figure 5 is an example of a \textit{finite flex} and continuous and smooth flexes such as these serve to model flexibility considerations for zeolites and other micro-porous materials.
+These finite motions usually take place with an associated contraction and increase in rigid unit density.
+See for example the collapsing mechanisms of Kapco et al \cite{kap-tre-tho-gue} and the flexibility window determinations in Kapko et al \cite{kap-daw-tre-tho}.

-{\bf Example (d): A 2d zeolite with order N.} Figure 7 shows the unit cell for a $2d$ zeolite in which there are six framework vertices on the boundary.
-One can verify that there is a nonzero infinitesimal flex of the enclosed finite framework with zero displacements at the boundary vertices and a vertical displacement at the central vertex.
-Thus the framework has a local RUM and the RUM spectrum is all of $\bT^2$.
+{\bf Example (c): A 2D zeolite with order N.} Figure 9 shows a unit cell for a 2D zeolite, $\C_{\rm bowtie}$ say, which is of order $N$.
+(This resolves an existence question posed by Mike Thorpe.)
+To see this property one can verify that there is an infinitesimal flex of the enclosed finite framework which assigns zero velocities to the six boundary vertices and a nonzero vertical velocity to the central vertex.
+Thus the entire framework has a local infinitesimal flex and so the RUM spectrum is all of $\bT^2$.

-In general it need not be the case that an order $N$ crystal framework has a local RUM internal to the unit cell.
-This is the case for the Roman tile framework for example.
-Also here one could take a new unit cell in which the central vertex is shifted to the boundary and in this case one has to consider a threefold supercell before a local RUM appears.
+We remark that in general it need not be the case that an order $N$ crystal framework has a local infinitesimal flex internal to a unit cell.
+For example, one could take a new motif and unit cell in which the central vertex is shifted to the boundary and in this case one has to consider a threefold supercell before a local RUM appears.